 From basic notions of mean and standard deviation, we can quickly move to some simple types of machine learning.
 This is a great example of a very simple idea that has some fancy-sounding terminology.
 The idea is that if you want to classify a new observation then the easiest guess is to ask how old observations that were very near were classified.
+"Birds of a feather flock together," or "You're judged by the company you keep."

+There are many possibilities, where we gather data on some preliminary values and try to predict something else.
 If we have a big dataset on past students who were admitted or not to a certain program, we could use this data to predict future admits.
+Lots of marketing might use this sort of algorithm: if consumers are similar by some characteristics then they might be similarly receptive to a certain ad.